-Being able to adjust your computer’s energy consumption will not only help you save on your power bill but also help your laptop last longer between charges.
+Adjusting your computer’s energy consumption will help you save on your power bill and help your laptop last longer between charges.
 This article will show you how.

 To adjust your computer’s energy consumption, you should dim the brightness and set it to switch to standby mode after ten minutes of inactivity.
 It would be best if you also disconnected or turn off external devices like printers or speakers when you aren’t using them and shut down your computer after using it.